ItzAnu/ItzAnu/README.md

 - 🌱 I’m currently learning **Python and Laravel**

-- 👨‍💻 All of my projects are available at [https://github.com/ItzAnu?tab=repositories](https://github.com/ItzAnu?tab=repositories)
+- 👨‍💻 All of my projects are available at [My Github Repo](https://github.com/ItzAnu?tab=repositories)

 - 💬 Ask me about **html, css, php :D**